God’s Commandments—His Rules Have Reasons

 God knows more of what we need than we know ourselves.

-Question: How do you apply God’s commandments to guard against your culture?
-Please leave a comment.
+Tell me what you think: How do you apply God’s commandments to guard against your culture?
+To leave a comment, just click here.

-Adapted from Wayne Stiles, Going Places with God: A Devotional Journey Through the Lands of the Bible (Ventura, CA: Regal, 2006), page 102.
+This post is adapted from Wayne’s book, Going Places with God: A Devotional Journey Through the Lands of the Bible.